 Yet the campaign of opening these new “hemp stores” was so successful, that after several years the police simply gave up enforcing the ludicrous anti-bong laws in most of the country.
-Canadians are always shocked when I explain how these anti-bong and anti-book laws are still on the books in Canada, and that every year a few bong shops still get raided by local police.
-(In Winnipeg especially, local police have never stopped waging war against bongs shops.)
+Canadians are always shocked when I explain how these anti-bong and anti-book laws were still on the books in Canada, and that every year a few bong shops would still get raided by local police.
+(In Winnipeg especially, local police launched regular raids and seizures against bongs shops.)

-Using cannabis is of course banned in Canada, but we have often made police turn a blind eye to that as well.
+Using “illicit cannabis” is still banned in Canada, but we have often made police turn a blind eye to that as well.
 Cannabis freedom rallies began in the big cities like Vancouver and Toronto, and faced harassment and arrests in the early days.
 The early pot-friendly “vapour lounges” also faced pressure and harassment from police.

 But here too, once again we have simply overgrown the government.
 There are now a growing number of toke-friendly lounges, and dozens of cities now celebrate annual events like 4/20 and the Global Marijuana March with flagrant and fragrant public use and celebration of cannabis.

 After bongs, books and possession, we began fighting against the ban on selling and sharing cannabis.
 First we started giving away joints at our rallies, then we held marijuana raffles.
 Some brave people began selling joints and cookies at 4/20, and over the years we continued to push, so that in big cities like Vancouver and Toronto, cannabis is now very openly bought and sold during several cannabis festivals.